What is Data Warehouse?

 Why should we use data warehousing?

-We should use data warehousing so that we can provide our organization with a single version of the truth with the required data along with no other computing overhead over the processed transactional resources.
-OLAP will take care of the analytical processing part and therefore the business insights and a meaningful generation of information can also be provided with the data warehousing.
+We should use data warehousing to provide our organization with a single version of the truth with the required data and no other computing overhead over the processed transactional resources.
+OLAP will take care of the analytical processing part, and therefore the business insights and a meaningful generation of information can also be provided with the data warehousing.

 Why do we need a data warehouse?

-We need a data warehouse because it makes no sense whatsoever to make use of multiple source systems and not be able to fetch all the required information instantly.
-Also, the historical data if not accessed, doesn’t give much advantage to the organization as a whole.
-Therefore, generating meaningful information set from the raw data can be done using analysis and querying tools and therefore data warehousing comes into the picture.
+We need a data warehouse because it makes no sense whatsoever to use multiple source systems and not be able to instantly fetch all the required information.
+Also, if not accessed, the historical data doesn’t give many advantages to the organization as a whole.
+Therefore, generating meaningful information set from the raw data can be done using analysis and querying tools, and therefore data warehousing comes into the picture.

 Who is the right audience for learning data warehousing techniques?

-This technology does the most critical part of any organization which is data crunching and ability to generate insights by analysis.
-Therefore, generating meaningful information from raw data is what can be achieved by making use of this technology.
-You can also look for transforming your way into big data ecosystem and later data science if you are familiar with the base of it.
+This technology does the most critical part of any organization: data crunching and the ability to generate insights by analysis.
+Therefore, generating meaningful information from raw data can be achieved by using this technology.
+You can also look for transforming your way into a big data ecosystem and later data science if you are familiar with the base of it.

 It has been the backbone of many organizations to date and will continue to be so.
-The domain and the definition, however, is increasing with every passing day due to the emergence of so many new technologies and tools.
-Making your way into this space is one of the best decisions in the field of analytics as this forms the base and helps you in understanding exactly how the data processing works and what are the background processes it is governed with.
-Hope you liked the article.
+However, the domain and the definition are increasing with every passing day due to the emergence of so many new technologies and tools.
+Therefore, making your way into this space is one of the best decisions in analytics as this forms the base and helps you understand exactly how the data processing works and the background processes it is governed with.
+I hope you liked the article.
 Keep reading for more information.

 This has been a guide to What is Data warehouse.
-Here we discussed the working, advantages, required skills along with career growth in data warehouse.
+Here we discussed the working, advantages, required skills, along with career growth in the data warehouse.
 You can also go through our other suggested articles to learn more –